void-archive/gravatar-fetcher-app/README.md

 ## Setup

 Run `python -m pip install -r requirements.txt` and then `py app.py` and go to the URL that's returned (should be `127.0.0.1` with port `8080` since this is being done locally).
-Will release website once everything's fixed + working because it's not as of time of writing.
+Will release website once everything's fixed and working because it's not as of time of writing.

 ### Releases